CPhlebas/ore-chasm/README.md

 * Dynamic 2D lighting and shadow system, versus Terraria's very simplistic tile-based lighting.
 * More than 1 or 2 soundtracks, unlike Terraria's which get very repetitive :-)
-* Water..want to experiment with particle based water system, as opposed to the less realistic tile based water.
+* Water...and I'd also like to make it pressure based, but that's going to be a lot more work as well
 * Weather system
 * Chunk Loading.
 Presently Ore Chasm just loads the whole map into memory.
 Currently this isn't much of an issue, but with larger worlds and assets,